Updated June 2026

 The EM is the most useful single document for understanding the government's stated rationale.
 It is downloadable from the SI's page on legislation.gov.uk.

-The British Dental Association response to the 2026 uplift continued its long-running line of argument: patient charges are rising while NHS dental access remains constrained, with the result that patients are being asked to pay more for a service that is increasingly hard to access.
-The BDA position is that the charge debate should be subordinated to a broader reform of the General Dental Services contract (the UDA model) which they argue is the upstream cause of the access crisis.
+The British Dental Association's long-running position on charge upratings is that patient charges keep rising while NHS dental access remains constrained, so patients are being asked to pay more for a service that is increasingly hard to access.
+The BDA argues the charge debate should be subordinated to a broader reform of the General Dental Services contract (the UDA model), which it sees as the upstream cause of the access crisis.

-Both organisations argue that the policy frame needs to shift from year-on-year uprating to a structural debate about whether the existing three-band charge model remains fit for purpose in a context of declining NHS dental access.
-The Government has not signalled any intention to alter the model, only to keep the figures broadly tracking inflation.
+The structural question, whether the three-band charge model remains fit for purpose in a context of declining NHS dental access, remains open.
+The Government has not signalled any intention to alter the model in England, even as Wales moved to a fixed per-care-package charge model (capped at £384 per course) from April 2026.

 How 2026 compares to recent years